 - How much does the golf ball impact distance?

-- How can you increase your distances for each club today?
+- How can you increase your distances for each golf club today?

 Let’s start by going over the average golf club distances for each club first.

 Average Golf Club Distances By Club Type

 The average driving distance for an amateur is 220 yards off the tee.
 If you can hit further than that regularly and keep your ball in the fairway more often then not, congratulations!

 A detailed breakdown on driver distance by golfer type and gender is as follows: